davevanveen/davevanveen.github.io/_projects/pomodoro.md

 # Pomodoro Method
 The [pomodoro method](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a time-management technique which separates work into fixed intervals, referred to as "tomatoes" (pomodoro is Italian for tomato).
 Typical length for one tomato is 25 minutes.
 Critically, this time must be committed to pure work; if one becomes distracted or interrupted, the rule is to "squash" that tomato and re-start the clock.
 Personally, turning off notifications has been indispensable for avoiding squashes.

 To track tomatoes, I use [this simple web tool](https://mytomatoes.com/), which breaks one interval into three steps: (1) start the timer (2) work for 25 minutes (3) record what you did.
-It also provides the option for a five-minute break; personally I prefer to complete 4-8 consecutive tomatoes before taking a longer rest.
+It also provides the option for a five-minute break; instead I prefer to complete 4-8 consecutive tomatoes before taking a longer rest.

 <br>
 <div class="row">